 The following table shows the basic outline of the point system.
+Residents are required to accumulate 10 points to meet graduation requirements.
 The Research Director, Residency Director, and faculty mentor determine the exact number of points earned for a project.
 For projects involving collaboration, full points can be given to each resident, or points can be assigned based on each resident's level of contribution.

-Additional information regarding this requirement will be given during a formal orientation session at the beginning of PGY-2.
+Additional information regarding this requirement will be formally given during an orientation session at the beginning of PGY-2.